-Normally, all data of a Raspberry Pi is stored on the inserted SD card.
-This has the advantage that you can simply insert an operational SD card into another Raspberry Pi.
-If your Raspberry Pi is damaged, for example, it is sufficient to insert the SD card into a running hardware and you can continue.
+Normally, all data on a Raspberry Pi is located on the inserted SD card.
+This has the advantage that you can simply insert a ready-to-use SD card into another Raspberry Pi.
+If, for example, your Raspberry Pi is damaged, all you have to do is insert the SD card into workable hardware and you can continue.

-Unfortunately, there is no specific serial number for the Raspberry Pi hardware.
+Unfortunately there is no special serial number for the Raspberry Pi hardware.
 But what can be read is the serial number of the CPU.
-And since this is soldered to the rest of the hardware and can only be exchanged with great difficulty or not at all for most people, it can be used as a serial number to identify the Raspberry Pi board.
+And since this is permanently soldered to the rest of the hardware and is very difficult or impossible to replace for most people, it can be used as a serial number to identify the Raspberry Pi board.

 How you can read the serial number of your Raspberry Pi or its CPU is described in the following article.